 The Republic of Namibia remains one of the HIV/AIDS killing zones in Africa with a very high HIV/AIDS adult prevalence rate of 13.1%.
 In 2009, more than 180,000 of the population were living with HIV/AIDS with about 6,700 deaths recorded within the same year.
 Besides HIV/AIDs, the deadly malaria, bacterial diarrhea, typhoid fever, hepatitis A, schistosomiasis, etc. continue to threaten several lives in Namibia today.

-Just like in most other African countries today, corruption and poor governance continue to tear Namibia into pieces.
-The few in the top (the greedy politicians) continue to enjoy the national cake while the average Namibians continue to die in silence.
+Just like in most other African countries today, corruption and poor governance continue to tear Namibia apart.
+The few in the top (the greedy politicians) continue to enjoy while the average Namibians continue to die in silence.